Seven Traits That Make Tom Brady a Champion and Can Apply to Every Working Professional

-Confidence and humility might appear to be contradictory traits, but Brady is an excellent example of someone who balances both well.
-He is a future Hall of Fame inductee, but he won’t speak about his greatness.
-In a 2018 interview with Oprah, Brady responded to her question about being the greatest quarterback of all time by stating how much he likes the topic and pivoting to simply wanting to be the best athlete that he can be.
+Confidence and humility might appear contradictory, but Brady is an excellent example of balancing both.
+He is a future Hall of Fame inductee but won’t speak about his greatness.
+In a 2018 interview with Oprah, Tom Brady responded to her question about being the greatest quarterback of all time by saying that he enjoys the conversation, but his focus is on being the best athlete he can be.

 Brady is consistent with his humble response.
 During a 2020 interview with Howard Stern, Brady was asked if he was better than his boyhood idol, Joe Montana.

 "I can't say that," Brady said.
 "I would never say that.
 That's not how I think about myself.
 The only thing I care about is, am I the best I can be?"